 - Then select Polynomial as the trendline and the order of it beside the same option under the Trendline Options See the figure below.

 We are selecting an order of 4, as it closely resembles the trend of the graph.

 Hence, the trendline will appear on the chart.

-Read More: How to Add Multiple Trendlines in Excel (With Quick Steps)
+Read More: How to Make a Polynomial Trendline in Excel

 Step 3: Display Equation on Chart